 Marry Your Best Friend

-Many people say they married their best friend, and it turns out that can be a good decision.
+Many people say they married their best friend.
 A 2014 National Bureau of Economic Research study found that marriage can improve your overall outlook on life, primarily because of the friendship it provides.
-However, like in any friendship, this means that both parties need to feel supported and respected.
-Relationships can fall out of balance if one partner is doing too many of the chores or not making enough effort in the marriage.
+Both parties need to feel supported and respected.
+This is love.

 Celebrate Good Times